purescript-halogen/purescript-halogen/docs/Halogen/Component.md

 type EvalParent i s s' f f' g p = Eval i s f (QueryF s s' f f' g p)
 ```

-A variation on `Eval` for parent components.
+A variation on `Eval` for parent components - the function follows the
+same form but the type representation is different.

 #### `PeekP`